-More than 400 MEA-MFT delegates and guests rocked the Hilton Garden Inn in Missoula March 30-31 at the MEA-MFT Representative Assembly.
+Four hundred-plus MEA-MFT delegates and guests rocked the Hilton Garden Inn in Missoula March 30-31 at the MEA-MFT Representative Assembly.

 Delegates came from as far away as Wolf Point, Poplar, and Miles City to chart the future for their state union.

 And they roared their readiness to defend public services, public education, and the rights of working people from the attacks other states have seen in the last year.

 On Saturday, delegates saw two videos showing the train wrecks caused by anti-public employee bills passed in Wisconsin, Ohio, Idaho, Indiana, and many other states.

 Then delegates cheered thunderously as Montana’s attorney general and gubernatorial candidate Steve Bullock and superintendent of public instruction Denise Juneau took the stage.

 Bullock and Juneau vowed to uphold Montana’s tradition of workers’ rights and strong public services.
 And MEA-MFT delegates vowed to help them get elected.
 Delegates took action right then and there, calling fellow MEA-MFT members right from the floor of the RA to ask them to support Bullock and Juneau.

 • Elected state officers,